TLDR-Electronics/STM8S003F3_PCB_Breakout_and_C_examples/README.md

-# STM8S003F3 SDCC example
+# STM8S003F3 example
-Lightweight C example of the STM8S003F3 using the Small Device C Compiler (SDCC) without the need for the STM8S/A Standard peripheral library.
+Breakout board and some lightweight C examples of the STM8S003F3 using the Small Device C Compiler (SDCC).
+Without the need for the STM8S/A Standard peripheral library.
 Some examples are also compatable with the IAR compiler.

+Gerbers and design files for low cost breakout boards for the STM8S003F3 are available in the hardware folder.
+The breakout boards are designed in EasyEDA and KiCAD are placed in the hardware folder.
+The EasyEDA gerbers and assembly files have been phyically tested with JLCPCB.
+KiCAD files have not been tested.

-## Setup
+## Software Setup
 To compile and run this SDCC will need to be installed.
 On linux, this can be done with the `sudo apt update` and `sudo apt install sdcc`

 ## Flashing the STM8
-The stm8flash utility is used to program the stm8 devices: https://github.com/vdudouyt/stm8flash This will need to be compiled.
+The stm8flash utility is used to program the stm8 devices: https://github.com/vdudouyt/stm8flash Make sure you have an compatable ST-LINK programmer This will need to be compiled.
 The directory for the executable was placed in:

 >/home/*\<your username\>*/tools/stm8flash/